 Financial ratios critical for managing your AE firm

-Your financial statements hold so much valuable data within them that allow you to understand not just how well your architecture and engineering (AE) firm has performed, but also how it might perform in the future.
-But the statements themselves hold little value until you know how to analyze them, what to look for, and how to use that information to drive growth and improvement.
+Your financial statements hold valuable data that help you understand not just how well your architecture and engineering (AE) firm has performed but also how it might perform in the future.
+However, financial statements alone hold little value until you know how to conduct a financial statement analysis, evaluate key financial ratios such as the current ratio, profitability ratio, and cash flow ratio, and use that information to improve financial health, efficiency, and growth.

-The first questions to consider are whether your current internal financial reports provide you with all of the information needed and whether decision making could be improved if better financial data were provided?
-The balance sheet and income statements are only the starting point for successful financial management.
-A firm must also understand and utilize the detailed reporting available within its accounting system.
+The first questions to consider are whether your current internal financial reports provide all the information needed and whether decision-making could improve with better financial data.
+The balance sheet and income statement are only the starting points for successful financial management.
+A firm must also understand and utilize detailed financial statement analysis and the reporting tools available within its accounting system to track key financial ratios such as the cash flow ratio, liquidity ratio, and asset turnover ratio.

 Financial statement analysis gives your firm a better grasp on its data

 So, how can improved financial statement analysis help you?
-Streamlining your accounting reports can assist in locating and correcting accounting errors, identify areas for business improvement, and enable you to react to problems more quickly.
-This will also allow you to better understand the interrelationship of accounts, which in turn will help you devise better solutions for the problems identified.
+Streamlining your accounting reports can assist in locating and correcting accounting errors, identifying areas for business improvement, and enabling faster responses to financial challenges.
+It also helps you analyze key financial ratios, such as the receivables turnover ratio and profit margin, to better understand the interrelationship of accounts and develop more effective solutions for identified issues.

-To ensure your financial analysis is effective, you must firms capture all relevant data related while also ensuring that data is high quality.
-Tasks such as capturing time consistently, preparing account reconciliations and closing out the accounting ledger on a money basis are critical to effective reporting.
-Remember the adage of “garbage in, garbage out.”
+To ensure your financial analysis is effective, your firm must capture all relevant data while also maintaining high data quality.
+Tasks such as tracking time consistently, preparing account reconciliations, and closing out the accounting ledger on a monthly basis are critical to accurate financial reporting.
+Key financial ratios, such as the cash flow ratio and liquidity ratio, rely on precise data—reinforcing the adage, “garbage in, garbage out.”

 Basic financial statements

-In the AE industry, many smaller firms operate strictly on the cash method of accounting because of its ease of use and it is advantageous for income tax reporting.
+In the AE industry, many smaller firms operate strictly on the cash method of accounting because of its ease of use and advantages for income tax reporting.
 However, it is not appropriate and should not be used for financial reporting.
-In a professional service firm, the cash method of accounting significantly understates the firm’s net worth.
+In a professional service firm, the cash method of accounting significantly understates the firm’s net worth and affects key financial ratios such as the profit margin and equity ratio.
 When income and expenses are not properly matched in the same accounting period, profitability is distorted.
-Accounting software packages often provide both cash and accrual financial statement reporting options.
+Accounting software packages often provide both cash and accrual financial statement reporting options to support accurate financial statement analysis.

-The balance sheet represents a snapshot of the financial position of a firm at a specific point in time.
-The most significant assets are typically accounts receivable and work in process.
-The income statement is a period-to-date summary of revenue and expenses that calculates the net income or loss for the period.
-The income statement for a professional service firm differs significantly from other types of entities.
-The bottom line net income is not truly representative of the firm’s profitability due to discretionary bonuses paid to a firm’s owners.
-The proper income statement format is essential in order to manage the firm for profitability in addition to assisting in providing comparisons with peer firms in the industry.
+The balance sheet represents a snapshot of a firm’s financial position at a specific point in time.
+Key assets, such as accounts receivable and work in process, play a significant role in financial health and impact liquidity ratios and the receivables turnover ratio.
+The income statement is a period-to-date summary of revenue and expenses that calculates net income or loss for the period.
+For a professional service firm, the income statement differs significantly from other entities, as net income may not fully reflect profitability due to discretionary bonuses paid to owners.
+A properly structured income statement is essential for managing profitability, conducting financial ratio analysis, and making meaningful comparisons with peer firms in the industry.

 The income statement

-A guideline for the industry standard gross profit percentage is often in the 66% to 68% range.
-Indirect costs – your firm’s overhead – include expenses such as administrative labor, benefits, insurance, occupancy costs, and office expenses.
-The most significant performance measure of the firm’s profitability is net income before discretionary items, which often is in the range of 10% to 15%.
+A common industry guideline for the gross profit margin is between 66% and 68%.
+Indirect costs—your firm’s overhead—include expenses such as administrative labor, benefits, insurance, occupancy costs, and office expenses.
+One of the most significant performance measures of firm profitability is net income before discretionary items, which typically ranges from 10% to 15%.

 Ways to improve your basic financial statements